- Contact Us

 COVID-19 Testing for Individuals Experiencing Symptoms

-If you are experiencing symptoms or have been exposed to someone who has a confirmed case of COVID-19, you can use the following self-assessment tool developed with the BC Ministry of Health: https://covid19.thrive.health/.
+If you are experiencing symptoms or have been exposed to someone who has a confirmed case of COVID-19, click here to use the self-assessment tool developed with the BC Ministry of Health.

 If You Are Arriving or Returning to Canada